 What to call animal cells propagated in a medium is a point of contention, both inside and outside the industry.
-This paper uses cellular meat or cellular dairy to describe the results of this process, and farmed animal or conventional animal meat or dairy for the products of present-day animal agricultural practices.
+This paper uses cellular meat or acellular dairy to describe the results of this process, and farmed animal or conventional animal meat or dairy for the products of present-day animal agricultural practices.
 The term cellular agriculture can refer both to animal cells in a medium, or proteins of animal origin "brewed" using a medium such as yeast, which this paper calls acellular agriculture.
 Technically, of course, all animal products are cellular and, at the moment, the medium for cellular meat and dairy consists mainly of fetal bovine serum (FBS), the source for which currently involves the death of an animal.
-So, no cellular meat products as of writing are vegan, under the loosest definition of the term.

-Some, for instance the Good Food Institute, prefer the word clean-a nod to the assumption that the manufacture of cellular animal meat and dairy will be less environmentally polluting and bloody.
+Some, for instance the Good Food Institute, prefer the word clean215-a nod to the assumption that the manufacture of cellular animal meat and dairy will be less environmentally polluting and bloody.
 The term carries the meaning that, unlike conventional animal agriculture, neither the process nor product will be exposed to gut pathogens (such as E. coli, salmonella, and campylobacter) and will require fewer antibiotics or growth hormones.
-Furthermore, its proponents argue that its creation is likely to be more transparent, since cellular meat and dairy won't be subject to the "ag-gag" laws that make it illegal in some U.S. states to film, or take photographs or audio recordings, inside CAFOs or slaughterhouses.
+Furthermore, its proponents argue that its creation is likely to be more transparent, since cellular meat and dairy won't be subject to the "ag-gag" laws that make it illegal in some U.S. states to film, or take photographs or audio recordings, inside CAFOs or slaughterhouses.216

-Understandably, some in conventional animal agriculture, such as farmed animal veterinarian Cody Creelman and former U.S. Secretary of Agriculture Ann Veneman (see image), have bridled at the suggestion that animal agriculture and its products aren't hygienic.
-Some in the cellular agriculture sphere, such as Mark Post of Mosa Meat and Uma Valeti of Memphis Meats, argue that the term clean unnecessarily labels the product with an emotion that may prove galvanizing internally but might not be appropriate for neutralizing opposition outside the industry.
+Understandably, some in conventional animal agriculture, such as farmed animal veterinarian Cody Creelman217 and former U.S. Secretary of Agriculture Ann Veneman218 (see image), have bridled at the suggestion that animal agriculture and its products aren't hygienic.
+Some in the cellular agriculture sphere, such as Mark Post of Mosa Meat219 and Uma Valeti of Memphis Meats,220 argue that the term clean unnecessarily labels the product with an emotion that may prove galvanizing internally but might not be appropriate for neutralizing opposition outside the industry.

 Unlike terms such as lab-grown, in vitro, bio, synthetic, or Frankenmeat, cellular conjures fewer images of scientists or their chimeras running amok.
-Consumer assumptions about the amount or role of technology (genetic, chemical, industrial, or electronic) in the current food system are often inconsistent or inaccurate, especially given how loosely or misleadingly terms such as natural, certified humane, and organic are applied to products.
-This misplaced notion of the natural is particularly relevant given the well-documented genetic distortion of farmed animals' bodies; their confinement inside factory farms; and the cocktail of hormones and antibiotics they are fed before they are slaughtered.
-Cellular does retain a futuristic quality that may be attractive to early adopters and within the industry, although it can strike others as too clinical and technological and at a far remove from the notion of food as a warm and nourishing symbol of home.

-Ann Veneman with Ezra Klein of Vox at the 2018 Good Food Institute Conference, San Francisco facturing process with artisanal, regional, and supposedly less impersonal or mechanized processes, such as brewing and cheese making.
+Consumer assumptions about the amount or role of technology (genetic, chemical, industrial, or electronic) in the current food system are often inconsistent or inaccurate,221 especially given how loosely or misleadingly terms such as natural, certified humane, and organic are applied to products.222 This misplaced notion of the natural is particularly relevant given the well-documented genetic distortion of farmed animals' bodies; their confinement inside factory farms; and the cocktail of hormones and antibiotics they are fed before they are slaughtered.223 Cellular does retain a futuristic quality that may be attractive to early adopters and within the industry, although it can strike others as too clinical and technological and at a far remove from the notion of food as a warm and nourishing symbol of home.224 regional, and supposedly less impersonal or mechanized processes, such as brewing and cheese making.
 The term cultured might be similarly applied.
-However, it comes with its own issues: a fermenting process does not accurately reflect the process yet for all products, and surveys have suggested that consumers associate cultured with a product that has been processed or de-naturalized [sic].
-Both cultured and craft could send a signal to the market that products under these labels are niche and not for the ordinary omnivore: these may lend them cachet and appeal even as they might restrict their widespread adoption.
+However, it comes with its own issues: a fermenting process does not accurately reflect the process yet for all products, and surveys have suggested that consumers associate cultured with a product that has been processed or de-naturalized [sic].227 Both cultured and craft could send a signal to the market that products under these labels are niche and not for the ordinary omnivore: these may lend them cachet and appeal even as they might restrict their widespread adoption.